w3f/Grants-Program/applications/stampika.md

 These values are estimated based on an number of 250 users and 1,000 stamp NFTs minted in a timespan of 90 days.

 Boost to on-chain activity.
-Stampika’s pilot plans to creates 250 new wallets; if even 10 % return to claim stamps each day, Asset Hub’s daily active accounts jump from ~300 to ~325 — a 10 % lift <https://assethub-polkadot.subscan.io/tools/charts?type=account>.
+stampika’s pilot plans to creates 250 new wallets; if even 10 % return to claim stamps each day, Asset Hub’s daily active accounts jump from ~300 to ~325 — a 10 % lift <https://assethub-polkadot.subscan.io/tools/charts?type=account>.
 With 1,000 stamp claims over the period (≈11/day - 1,000 / 90 days) the network can also see signed extrinsics climb from ~600 <https://assethub-polkadot.subscan.io/tools/charts?type=extrinsic> to ~611 per day.

 NFT volume catalyst.
-Those 1 000 stamps are NFT Mints, and will boost NFT mint numbers on Asset Hub by roughly 50% from ~600 (average mint rate per month ≈ 333 - 1,000/3 months).
+Those 1,000 stamps are NFT Mints, and will boost NFT mint numbers on Asset Hub by roughly 50% from ~600 (average mint rate per month ≈ 333 - 1,000/3 months).
 Number of Active NFT Users can also jump by 250, a big contrast to the current active number of 60.
 ![AssetHubNFT Activity](https://i.imgur.com/KE6lHNS.jpeg)

 Feed for KodaDot and other dApps.
-KodaDot and other Hub-compatible markets can index Stampika collections on day one, unlocking a fresh stream of travel-themed NFTs for collectors and giving the marketplace new, non-profile-picture inventory to trade if users so wish to trade them.
+KodaDot and other Hub-compatible markets can index stampika collections on day one, unlocking a fresh stream of travel-themed NFTs for collectors and giving the marketplace new, non-profile-picture inventory to trade if users so wish to trade them.

 Further Knock-on benefits.
 More wallets and stamps mean richer data for indexers, extra fee revenue for collators and a live showcase for Venue <-> User Stamps that other Polkadot dApps can query for airdrops, on-chain reputation or cross-parachain quests.
 By onboarding stampika, Polkadot can position itself as a blockchain with more real-life usage and more than just for financial purposes.